Case Report: Critique of Neurological Examination Report (23.10.2020)

 3. Missed Opportunity for Biopsychosocial Integration

-The absence of structural nerve or muscle abnormalities should serve as a springboard for further investigation, not as diagnostic closure.
-The patient’s response warrants exploration of mechanisms like central sensitization, small fiber neuropathy, or non-structural pain amplification—all of which fall outside standard neurophysiological testing.
-Even in the absence of psychiatric comorbidities or procedural anxiety (both denied by the patient), other contributors—such as prior medical trauma, psychosocial stressors, or low pain-threshold phenotypes—remain clinically relevant but unaddressed.
+The absence of structural nerve or muscle abnormalities should prompt further clinical inquiry rather than serve as diagnostic closure.
+The patient’s pronounced pain response warrants consideration of mechanisms such as central sensitization, small fiber neuropathy, or other forms of non-structural pain amplification, all of which lie beyond the scope of standard neurophysiological testing.

 4. Implications for Clinical Practice